In partnership with Asian Pop-Up Cinema and National Cambodian Heritage Museum & Killing Fields Memorial

 Free admission

-This is the Cambodian-French director’s fourth submission to the Oscars including a nomination in 2013 for The Missing Picture.
-The film is inspired by journalist Elizabeth Becker’s book When The War Was Over and follows three French people: two journalists and an academic, travel to Democratic Kampuchea in 1978, in the midst of Pol Pot’s dictatorship after accepting an invitation from the regime, embarking on a dangerous journey to the heart of the brutal government.
+This is Panh’s fourth submission to the Oscars, including a nomination in 2013 for The Missing Picture.
+The film is inspired by journalist Elizabeth Becker’s book When The War Was Over and follows three French people: two journalists and an academic.
+They accept the Pol Pot’s regime’s invitation to travel to Democratic Kampuchea in 1978, embarking on a dangerous journey to the heart of the brutal government.

 Internationally acclaimed filmmaker Rithy Panh was born in Cambodia and arrived in Paris after the Khmer Rouge fall in 1979.
 He has dedicated much of his career to investigating the campaign of genocide and memorializing its victims.
 His first documentary Site 2 won several international awards in 1989.
 His first feature film The Rice People was presented in Competition at the Festival de Cannes in 1994.
 He came back Out of Competition with S21 The Khmer Rouge Killing Machine presented in 2003, and The Burnt Theatre in 2005.
 Other film credit include The Sea Wall (2008).

-The Alliance Francaise de Chicago is one block from the CTA Red line stop at Chicago Avenue.
+The Alliance Franaise de Chicago is one block from the CTA Red line stop at Chicago Avenue.
 Best bus routes are the 22 on Clark and the 66 on Chicago Avenue.

 Parking Information

-The easiest: $12 for 12 hours at InterPark at 100 W Chestnut St. All you need is the rebate chaser" card we give participants.
+The easiest: $12 for 12 hours at InterPark at 100 W Chestnut St. Ask for validation at reception.

 Share this page